Flat-Rate Credit Card Processing: The Complete Guide For Merchants

 - Businesses doing over $5,000/month in card-based sales

-When To Look For Flat-Rate Credit Card Processing
+When To Use Flat-Rate Credit Card Processing

 - Do you own a very small business?

-- Do you own a newly-established business?
+- Do you own a newly established business?

 - Are you running a business as a side gig?